namuol/react-seamstress/README.md

 ]} />
 ```

-You know something's wrong here, but it solves the problem.
+You know something's not quite right here, but it solves the problem.

 Meanwhile, using our `:pseudo-selector`-inspired syntax, this can be expressed much more cleanly: